jsommers/switchyard/examples/exercises/router/router3.rst

        1  10.1.1.2  409.501 ms  201.130 ms  200.578 ms
        2  192.168.100.1  607.775 ms  401.868 ms  401.920 ms

-If you can get this working, then you can have pretty high confidence that everything in your router works well.
+If you can get this working, then you can have pretty high confidence that everything in your router works correctly.
+Congratulations!

 License
 -------